PiReel/PiReel-Website/README.md

   Pi Reel's mission statement speaks to the heart and life beat of the core animation web applicaiton.
 The core application otherwise known as the "Pi Reel Science and Engineering Animator" (PISEA) is built on top of a Cloud Server enabling people to share information instantly in animation, video, picture, right along instantly with related readable text information.

   This by itself isn't a solution, but it is a step in the right direction.
 We would love to know what your thinking and what questions you have and will be having an active conservation about it during the Mozilla Global Sprint.
-Please, check under projects "Mission Impossible Style" for more information.
+Please, check under projects ["Mission Impossible Style"](https://github.com/PiReel/PiReel-Website/projects/5) for more information.

 ### Our Beliefs and Values
   Our belief is that through art we can overcome obstacles and come together to learn and share our knowledge and dreams to create a better world.

+Pi Reel has a strict set of values that we live by, they can all be summed up

+1. Make lasting friendships. ( Collaboration and openness comes with time and being social after all. )
+2. Be humane in our actions.  ( Just because you walk up right doesn't make your actions humane. )
+3. Care for the existence of life.  ( Because nobody but you will. )

 ### Resources and the Manual
   Our manual can be downloaded via, [Google Docs](https://docs.google.com/document/d/1JhZSIDOWfNYXMOPRvt6WDSX6lsT_1ktprTT3yyg4iDo/edit?usp=sharing).

 ### Contributing
   Thanks for your interest in contributing to Pi Reel!
 There are many ways to contribute.
-To get started, take a look at CONTRIBUTING.md.
+To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).

 ### Participation Guidelines
   This projects code of conduct can be found at the following link,